bezmoradi/tutorials/go/map.md

 }
 ```

-The problem with using a slice for storing some values like use cases of the Go language is that the slice does not give us a hint about what we are dealing with; in other words, if somebody has no idea what those values are about, they wound never figure it out.
+The problem with using a slice for storing some values like use cases of the Go language is that the slice does not give us a hint about what we are dealing with; in other words, if somebody has no idea what those values are about, they would never figure it out.
 The other issue is that in order to get an element, we need to memorize its index which can be tricky.
 The map data structure can solve these issues:

 ```go
 goUseCases := map[string]string{